 Our students will work within diverse groups of people toward common goals by expressing effective communication, resourcefulness, confidence, and humility, while respecting and valuing the contributions of others.
 Effective team contributors fairly assess the work of teammates and value assessments from them as well.

-Our students will comprehend the qualities of a true leader and develop the moral courage to lead with authority, thereby bringing out the best in others.
+Our students will comprehend the qualities of both a true leader and a true follower, and develop the moral courage to lead with authority, thereby bringing out the best in others.
 It has been said that managers are appointed, but leaders are chosen by those who follow.
-Every role provides opportunities to be a spiritual leader, a thought leader, or an ethical leader, whether the forum is a business, political, or other organization.
+Every role provides opportunities to be a spiritual leader, a thought leader, and an ethical leader, whether in business, politics, or any organization.

 Our students will develop the desire and ability to continuously learn and improve their knowledge, attitudes, and methods in both individual and group settings.
 They will display accurate self-assessment, wise self-correction, and a growing mastery of their field.